 In the European outdoor recreation industry, the Outdoor Consumer Report 2021 has noted more movement in the area of M&A (mergers and acquisitions) in recent months.
 After fewer such transactions took place in 2019 and 2020 - the report records only seven M&A agreements for the European industry in 2020 - there were already more in the first seven months of 2021 with 15 M&A deals than in the entire previous year.

 The share prices of European outdoor brands have also now largely recovered from the pandemic shock of early 2020.
 The biggest winner on the stock market among the outdoor companies surveyed was Yeti Holdings Inc. with a value increase of around 180% since January 2020.

-In addition to many other insights into consumer behavior in the outdoor industry, the Outdoor Consumer Report 2021 also sheds light on the recent increase in M&A activities in the industry.
-In addition, Tim Wahnel, Head of Division Outdoor Sport 2000, ISPO Senior Associate and Consultant Hans Overduin as well as the Ternua Group provide valuable business insights and outlooks on an industry in transition in exclusive interviews.
+In addition to many other insights into outdoor industry news, the Outdoor Consumer Report 2021 also sheds light on the recent increase in M&A activities in the industry.
+In addition, Tim Wahnel, Head of Division Outdoor Sport 2000, ISPO Senior Associate and Consultant Hans Overduin as well as the Ternua Group provide valuable business insights and outlooks on the trends in outdoor industry in transition in exclusive interviews.

 The Outdoor Consumer Report 2021 is available for download here.